Lower Dolpo Circuit Trek - 15 Days

 Best TimeFeb, Mar, April, May, June, Sep, Oct, Nov & Dec

 The 15-day Lower Dolpo Circuit is a challenging trek into a remote and restricted part of Nepal.
-You'll discover a stark, beautiful landscape of arid valleys, witness the incredible turquoise of Phoksundo Lake, and experience the unique local culture, which follows the ancient Bon-Po Buddhist traditions along historic salt trading paths.
+You'll discover a stark, beautiful scenery of arid valleys, witness the incredible turquoise of Phoksundo Lake, and experience the unique local culture, which follows the ancient Bon-Po Buddhist traditions along historic salt trading paths.

 • Experience the unique spiritual traditions in remote monasteries, including the ancient, pre-Buddhist Bon religion.